-Binomo offers numerous technical indicators and one such indicator ATR.
-The full form of ATR is Average True Range.
+Binomo offers numerous technical indicators and one such indicator is ATR.
+The full form of ATR is the Average True Range.
 You can use this indicator to identify the potential trends and reversals

-Let’s understand What is Average True Range and how you can use it to find the possible trends and reversals in the Binomo reading platform.
+Let’s understand What is the Average True Range and how you can use it to find the possible trends and reversals in the Binomo trading platform.

 ATR = (1/n) ∑TR over the ‘n’ period

-Note: Make sure to use Weighted Moving Average with a shorter time frame like 15 to 20 while combining with Average True Range.
+Note: Make sure to use a Weighted Moving Average with a shorter time frame like 15 to 20 while combining with the Average True Range.